Matdata-eu/expertise-graph/pages/Contact wire uplift measurement system.md

 is-featured:: Yes
 during-job:: #[[Job: engineer overhead contact lines]]

-- This I've done the hardware design
+- This was a proof of concept.
+The system was completely designed by myself, I even soldered the different components (RTC, RAM, )on PCB's
 - The system was in production during a few months and then removed for
 - ![IMG_20131231_134151.jpg](../assets/IMG_20131231_134151_1731451542180_0.jpg)
 - ![IMG_20131230_030501.jpg](../assets/IMG_20131230_030501_1731451556219_0.jpg)